zestydevy/dinosaur-planet/docs/Guide.md

 Sometimes, there will be an address that should have a symbol that splat was unable to detect.
 This usually happens when the address is not explicitly referenced in the final assembly code.
 In this case, the symbol cannot be added to `symbol_addrs.txt` and instead must be added to `undefined_funcs.txt` or `undefined_syms.txt` for functions and variables respectively (found in the repository root).
 These files are fed directly into the linker and as such should not contain the `type` or `size` attributes (just the format `<name> = <VRAM address in hex>;`).

+> Note: When modifying `symbol_addrs.txt`, you will need to re-run `./dino.py extract` to re-generate the linker the script with the new symbols.
+If you just modify `undefined_funcs.txt` or `undefined_syms.txt`, then this is not required.

 ## 4. Data Sections
 Each compilation unit (`.c` files, `.s`, etc.) contributes code and data to various sections of its resulting object file (and ultimately the final linked ELF file).
 The common sections are: